-An end terminal is also known as the "head" of a guardrail.
-The ET-Plus end terminal, manufactured by Dallas-based Trinity Highway Products, has been embroiled in controversy and litigation since 2012, when a patent dispute revealed that Trinity had altered its guardrail end terminal design without informing federal and state highway safety regulators.
+Dallas-based Trinity Industries is one of the world's largest manufacturers of guardrails and guardrail end terminals.
+The ET-Plus has been embroiled in controversy and litigation since 2012, when a patent dispute revealed that Trinity had altered its guardrail end terminal design without informing federal and state highway safety regulators.